The Racecourse, Northampton: Sporting activities

-In 2022 the Basketball courts were totally updated to the 3 x 3 layout and had effective flood lighting added for extended play.
+In 2022 the Basketball courts were totally updated to the 3 × 3 layout and had effective flood lighting added for extended play.

 Regular tournaments are organised on the 6 pitches each marked in a different colour.

 In 2007 £1 million was spent on new changing room facilities adjacent to the Colwyn Road end behind the Jade Pavilion.
 Prior to that, the Pavilion was used by players as changing rooms.

 These are near the basketball courts and now have a defibrillator and blood box for use in emergencies located here.

 In 2010 the council spent £85,000 on the central adventure park space including a zip wire, climbing frame complex and five-person buddy swing.
 A Parkrun takes place each week comprising two laps of the racecourse.